mattanapol-nocnoc/LaVague/docs/docs/get-started/CLI.md

-# LaVague Quick Tour
+# LaVague CLI

+The Lavague CLI provides a fast way to get started with our `demo` and `eval` tools:

-In this quick tour, we'll show you how to use the LaVague CLI to launch an interactive Gradio demo where you can perform actions on a website from natural language instructions.
+-  `demo` launches an interactive Gradio demo where you can perform web actions from natural language instructions

-If you prefer to run this quick tour as end-to-end Google Colab notebook, follow [this link](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/get-started/notebooks/CLI.ipynb)
+- `eval` allows you to evaluate the performance of the Large Action Model

 !!! note "API key"
-    - Our default demo uses the OpenAI API.
-You will need to have an OPENAI_API_KEY environment variable set in your local environment
+    - Our CLI uses the OpenAI API by default.
+You will need to have the OPENAI_API_KEY environment variable set  with a valid API key in your local environment.
     To use LaVague with different APIs, see our [integrations section](https://docs.lavague.ai/en/latest/docs/integrations/home/)

-## LaVague Launch
+## LaVague demo
 <div>
     <img src="https://raw.githubusercontent.com/lavague-ai/lavague/main/docs/assets/lavague_launch_hn.gif" alt="LaVague Launch Example">
 </div>
-You can launch an interactive in-browser Gradio demo where you can test out instructing LaVague to perform actions on a website with the following command:
+You can launch an interactive in-browser Gradio demo of LaVague with the following command:

 ```bash
 lavague launch
 ```

 ??? info "Optional arguments"
-    You can specify a custom URL and instructions or LaVague configuration with the following arguments:
+    You can also use the following **optional** arguments:

-    - The `--instructions` or `-i` option accepts a yaml file containing: the URL of the website we will interact with & the instructions for the actions we wish to automate
-    -  The `--config` or `-c` option with a Python file which can be used to set a desired LLM, embedder etc.
+    - `--url`: You can pre-populate the URL input textbox of the Gradio demo with a URL as a string here
+    - `--instructions`: You can pre-populate the instruction options for the Gradio interface here with an instruction string, or list of strings
+    -- `--driver`: Set this option to 'selenium' to leverage Selenium rather than the default playwright driver -- `--context`: Provide the name of one of our build in configuration contexts, such as 'OpenAI', 'Azure', 'Anthropic' etc.
+    -- `--file_path`: Provide a path to a Python config file defining a custom ActionEngine (with the LLM, embedder, etc. of your choice)

-    For more information, see the [customization guide](https://docs.lavague.ai/en/latest/docs/get-started/customization/)!
+    For more information on how to create a custom Python config file, see the [customization guide](https://docs.lavague.ai/en/latest/docs/get-started/customization/)!

 You can now click on the public (if you are using Google Colab) or local URL to open your interactive LaVague demo.